lino-framework/book/docs/specs/contacts.rst

       A natural human person with a gender, first and last name.
       See also :ref:`lino.tutorial.human`.

-      You can see the persons in your database via :menulabel:`Contacts --> Persons`.
+      You can see the persons in your database via :menuselection:`Contacts --> Persons`.
 They are stored using the :class:`Person` database model.

       ..